bobby-b-bot/telegram/README.md

 ## How to contribute

 Feature requests such as new quotes are welcome via issues on GitHub!
 Feel free to contribute.
-You can also contribute by donating via [PayPal](http://paypal.me/felipezanettini) to keep the servers running.
+You can also contribute by donating via [Ko-fi](https://ko-fi.com/L3L814HD5) or [PayPal](http://paypal.me/felipezanettini) to keep the servers running.